 Driving in Namibia is much easier than most people think but if you are unsure read our driving in Namibia post.
 It offers driving tips as well as money-saving advice for getting insurance and renting a car.
 It also explains why we recommend renting a 4×4.

 Renting a car can be confusing with so many different providers offering so many different options.
-Our preferred partner is AutoEurope.
+Our preferred partner is RentalCars.com.
 They have access to cars from many major companies which are compared on a grid format that clearly displays the prices for different car sizes across each provider.

 Use the below links based on your home location to start planning that Namibia road trip today.

-EUROPE CUSTOMERS / Check hire car prices
+Car Rental // Check hire car prices

 For this itinerary, assuming you arrive on an international flight, we suggest you hire a car from Windhoek International Airport.

-BEST TIME TO GO ON A NAMIBIA ROAD TRIP
+BEST TIME TO GO TO NAMIBIA

 Namibia is fiercely hot in the summer months of November to February and walking in the Namib desert or Damaraland is much more comfortable in winter (June to September).